alem-01/alem_public/subjects/flutter_piscine/favoriteImages/README.md

 - When you click on a button you should see 2 options: open camera or a gallery
 - See the usage of image_picker [package](https://pub.dev/packages/image_picker)
 - Don't forget to add special keys to Info.plist file under ios folder to access the camera and gallery, see [example](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html)
-- Show warning text when no image is chosen
+- Show "No images selected" message if no images are loaded.

 <center>
 <img src="https://github.com/alem-01/alem_public/blob/master/resources/imageLibrary.01.png?raw=true" style = "width: 210px !important; height: 420px !important;"/>